Special points on intersections of hypersurfaces: Introduction

 \section{Introduction}

 Resolvent degree is a measure of complexity motivated by classical problems, especially solving polynomial equations, and builds upon a rich history of reducing numbers of coefficients (\cite{Tschirnhaus1683}).
-Roughly speaking, $\RD(n)$ is the minimal number of variables required for a formula solving a generic degree $n$ polynomial in terms of its coefficients.
-The modern perspective, formalized independently by Brauer \cite{Brauer1975} and Arnold--Shimura \cite{AS1976}, has been broadened vastly, e.g., to the resolvent degree of branched covers, field extensions, and algebraic groups (where the classical theory is recovered from the latter when $k = \Cb$ and $G = S_n$).
-See \cites{Sutherland2023, GGSW2024, Reichstein2025} for recent progress and accountings.
+Formalized independently by Brauer \cite{Brauer1975} and Arnold--Shimura \cite{AS1976}, $\RD(n)$ is the minimal number of \emph{variables} required for a formula solving a generic degree $n$ polynomial in terms of algebraic functions of its coefficients.
+The quadratic, cubic, and quartic formulas give $\RD(2) = \RD(3) = \RD(4) = 1$; Hilbert's 13th Problem asks whether the bound $\RD(7) \leq 3$ is sharp, and his Sextic and Octic Conjectures ask the same question of the bounds $\RD(6) \leq 2$ and $\RD(8) \leq 4$, respectively.

 Historically, many upper bounds on $\RD(n)$ have been phrased in terms of values at which a specific number of coefficients can be eliminated from a generic degree $n$ polynomial.
 For example, Hamilton's \cite{Hamilton1836} extension of Bring's \cite{Bring1786} reduction of the quintic established that